stakeme-team/story-validators-race/submissions/Zstake/task1/README.md

 ## Recent contribution
 <img src="https://github.com/z8000kr/test/blob/main/Notion.png?raw=true" style="width: 100%; fill: white" />
  > We are making it easier for many people to access the project by providing user-friendly guides.

+ > Zstake Trusted Proof-of-Stake validator & Tendermint chain service provider.
+We actively participate in decentralized governance discussions and DAO voting.
+We offer free educational resources and public technical services.
+Staking with us supports our positive contributions to the ecosystem